davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 The simple examples here demonstrate how to use Datadog to monitor your LAMP application and infrastructure.
 As the complexity of your app grows, you can apply these steps in your ongoing development and expanding infrastructure.
 Your Datadog account will collect and display your expanding data, continuing to provide information critical to keeping your application performing successfully.

-Sign up for a free trial with Datadog at [https://www.datadoghq.com](https://www.datadoghq.com).
+Sign up for a free Datadog trial account at [https://www.datadoghq.com](https://www.datadoghq.com).